 Dr. Amy B. Mulnix is the director of the Faculty Center at Franklin and Marshall College.
 Her current scholarship involves synthesizing literature on professional development and the learning sciences.

-© Magna Publications.
+This article originally appeared on Faculty Focus on November 7, 2016. © Magna Publications.
 All rights reserved.